#GlobalLogisticsAdvice

 We also offer a service that allows you (the shipper) to pay for Import Customs Duties and Taxes on behalf of the importer (receiver).
 If you pre-select to pay all DHL charges when booking a shipment (on behalf of your customers/receivers of the goods), then DHL will outlay the Import Customs Duties and Taxes and charge them back to you (together with other Customs-related charges, if applicable).
 This service is known as the DHL Duty Tax Paid (DTP) Billing Service – please contact your DHL Express representative for more information.

-No shipper enjoys paying Duties and Taxes, but don’t be tempted to use the wrong HS Code to get a cheaper duty rate.
-If you’re caught out, as well as having to pay the correct rate, you will probably be fined by Customs authorities, or even worse, penalties might be applicable.
+No shipper enjoys paying duties and taxes, but don’t be tempted to use the wrong HS code to get a cheaper duty rate.
+If you’re caught, you’ll have to pay the correct rate, and you could be fined by customs authorities, or even face additional penalties.

 Be transparent about the value of your shipment